 Warning to the Unruly

 6 Now we command you, brothers, in the name of our Lord Jesus Christ, to withdraw yourselves from any brother whose day-to-day conduct is out of step with2 the traditions you3 received from us.
-7 For you yourselves know how you should follow our example; for when we were living among you we never conducted ourselves improperly, 8 nor did we eat anyone’s bread without paying; rather, we worked night and day, in toil and in hardship, so as not to be a burden to any of you.
-9 And we did this, not because we had no right to your support, but rather to serve5 as an example, so that you would imitate us.
-10 For even when we were with you, we repeatedly gave you this command: If anyone will not work, neither should he eat.
+7 For you yourselves know how you should follow our example; for when we were living among you we never conducted ourselves improperly,4 8 nor did we eat anyone’s bread for free; rather, we worked night and day, in toil and in hardship, so as not to be a burden to any of you.
+9 And we did this, not because we had no right to your support, but rather to provide you with an example,5 so that you would imitate us.
+10 For even when we were with you, we repeatedly gave you this command: If anyone will not work, neither shall he eat.
 11 For we hear that some of you are leading unruly lives,6 not working at all, but instead behaving like busybodies.
 12 Now through our Lord Jesus Christ we command and exhort all such persons to settle down, earn their own living, and eat7 their own bread.
-13 But as for you, brothers, never let yourselves grow weary in doing what is right.
+13 But as for you, brothers, you must never tire of doing the right thing.

 14 Now if anyone does not obey our instructions in this letter, take note of that man and do not associate with him, so that he may feel ashamed.
 15 Nevertheless, do not regard him as an enemy, but instead admonish him as a brother.